ColanWorstellProgramming/holbertonschool-simple_shell/README.md

 Creating a simple shell that can accept input and run commands.
 It is a command line interpreter, which takes the most basic commands and executes them.
-This shell works by compiling with versions of GCC 4.8.5 or later, it can be compiled using gcc 4.8.4 -Wall -Werror -Wextra -pedantic *.c -o shell.
+This shell works by compiling with versions of GCC 4.8.5 or later, it can be compiled using `gcc -Wall -Werror -Wextra -pedantic *.c -o shell`

 ## Author's